01 / threat model

 Decentralised Chat

-Federated.
-You can run your own homeserver.
+Federated -- you can run your own homeserver.
 E2EE in DMs and private rooms, cross-signing for device verification.
-Good when coordinating a team without depending on a commercial provider.
-More setup than Signal, justified when the control matters.
+Good for coordinating a team without depending on a commercial provider.

 self-hostablefederatede2ee